 You’re probably familiar with the idea of choosing a niche for your business.
-You might have heard it referred to as a ‘target market’ or ‘ideal client’ or ‘specialization’.
-But no matter what words you use, it’s an important concept in marketing any business.
+You might have heard it referred to as a ‘target market’ or ‘ideal client’ or ‘focus area’.
+But no matter what words you use, it’s an important concept in marketing – not just for massage therapists or other health and wellness businesses, but for every business.

 When we’re talking about marketing, a niche is a group of people who share common traits, interests and needs.
 A niche as such isn’t a physical thing that exists, but rather something we create when we examine what those traits, interests, or needs are.

 For example, say you have a strong interest in working with athletes.
-Weekend warriors, yogis, regular folks who just like to play tennis, endorsed athletes, or professional NHL players – you’re happy to see anyone who plays sports or has a busy, active lifestyle.
+Weekend warriors, yogis, regular folks who just like to play tennis, endorsed athletes, or professional NHL players – you’re happy to see anyone who plays sports or has an active lifestyle.

 Let’s look at that fairly broad group of people through the lens of what a ‘niche’ is.